Zaki al-Arsuzi: Arab Nation

 Al-Arsuzi's central thought was the unification of the Arab Nation.
-He believed that the Arab Nation could trace its roots to the pre-Islamic and early Islamic period of Arab history.
+He believed that the Arab Nation could trace its roots to the pre-Islamic and early Islamic periods of Arab history.
 The historical link to an Arab Nation was more important to al-Arsuzi than it was to other Arab nationalists and Ba'athists.
 The only way to create a new Arab Nation in the Modern Age was to reestablish a link between the Arab people of the past and those of the present through language—the only true remnant of the old Arab identity.
 In short, language was the key to regain what had been lost (the Arab Nation) and reinvigorate the Arab identity.
 Al-Arsuzi believed that the Arabs lost their common identity when they allowed non–Arabs to participate in government.
 The result was that several laws had non-Arab characteristics—these laws, and other changes brought by non-Arabs, weakened Arab identity.